brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 ### Defining the functionality

 Our task will be taking this:
+> This is the form where we add a tag to a thread.
+There is only a single combo where the user can select the tag.
 <img src="./images/tagFormBefore.png" width="600">

 And turning into this:
+> We will add a text field to add extra information about that to help indexing that thread into that tag.
 <img src="./images/tagFormAfter.png" width="600">

 So  we are goint to add extra information about the classification (tagging) of a thread in a specific subtopic.